 Chemicals can really damage your jewelry.
 If you notice your jewelry starting to wear you should treat it more carefully and try not to wear the piece as often.
 Oils from our own skin can cause items to wear down and tarnish as well.

 Don’t let your brass get wet.
 Perfume and lotion, handwashing, and sweating can all be tools of destruction when it comes to your jewelry.
 The moisture in the air even causes the metal to oxidize.
 If your jewelry does get wet dry it thoroughly as soon as possible.

 Humid air in the bedroom where you store your jewelry may be causing it to tarnish faster.
 Velvet pouches are great for storing your jewelry but sealed household bags will keep out all of the air.
 Just be sure to squeeze out all of the excess air when you’re sealing the bag and tuck it in your drawer.
 There it will be safe from sunlight and air exposure.

 Using a dehumidifier for damp areas can help keep the moisture levels down also.
 Damp conditions can really tarnish brass jewelry quickly.
 Sulfur in the air does have an effect on even sterling silverware.
 My ancient set of antique spoons had a deep discoloration before I cleaned and polished them.

 Regular maintenance done when you’re cleaning and protecting the metal will prevent oxidation.
-I have an antique brass bowl, a plate, and some cups in my cabinet.
-When I clean them I use a circular motion and shine them right up with my Champion Silver Polish Cloth.
-It makes it easy to wipe away the dust and I always notice an improvement in the shine.
+We have an antique brass bowl, a plate, and some cups in our cabinet.
+When we clean them we use a circular motion and shine them right up with our Champion Polishing Cloth.
+It makes it easy to wipe away the dust and we always notice an improvement in the shine.